 How to Be a Team Leader in the Workplace

 I’ve fallen in love with three simple letters: WWW.
 No, not the World Wide Web—I’m referring to a simple business accountability practice of tracking Who, What, When.
-I’ve found this easy process begins to take root and change a team’s actions and thinking in as little as two weeks.
+I’ve found this easy tool used during meetings can begin to take root and change a team’s actions and thinking in as little as two weeks.

 Here are my six steps for effective team leadership and helping your team take more autonomy on their assigned tasks:

 Effective team leadership starts with you and your team learning the importance of accountability, both on an individual level and a group level.
 Discuss why it’s important to document the action items that come out of meetings, along with the need to implement a process to track responsibilities for the team.

 2. Introduce the Who, What, When spreadsheet

 During your weekly meeting when a follow-up action is due from a team member, ask them to state what they are committing to do.
 Write down what they say verbatim in the “What” column.
 Then, write their name in the “Who” column, and ask them what anticipated completion date they want put in the “When” column.
 This is the foundation of Who, What, When.

 3. Create a climate of accountability